mattmakai/fullstackpython.com/source/content/pages/07-wsgi-servers/0701-wsgi-servers.markdown

   [Python WSGI servers](http://nichol.as/benchmark-of-python-web-servers).
   Note that the post is a few years old.
-Benchmarks should be considered for their specific tested scenarios and not quickly extrapolated as general "this server is fast than this other server" results.
+Benchmarks should be considered for their specific tested scenarios and not quickly extrapolated as general "this server is faster than this other server" results.